llmware-ai/llmware/docs/examples.md

 ```

 **Downloading sample files**

 We start by downloading the sample files we need.
-``llmware`` provides a set of sample files which we use throught our examples.
+``llmware`` provides a set of sample files which we use throughout our examples.
-The following code snippet downloades these sample files, and in doing so creates the directoires
+The following code snippet downloads these sample files, and in doing so creates the directories
 *Agreements*, *Invoices*, *UN-Resolutions-500*, *SmallLibrary*, *FinDocs*, and *AgreementsLarge*.
 If you want to get the newest version of the sample files, you can set ``over_write=True``.
-However, we encourage you to try it out with your own files once you are confortable enough with ``llmware``.
+However, we encourage you to try it out with your own files once you are comfortable enough with ``llmware``.
 ```python
 from llmware.setup import Setup